 - Allowing for Blood Flow – The vertebral arteries provide the brain with vital oxygen by facilitating blood flow.
 The upper cervical spine provides the openings for this flow of blood.

-Any of the above conditions can lead to a migraine.
+Any of the above conditions can lead to migraines.

 Migraines and Upper Cervical Chiropractic

 Upper cervical chiropractic care focuses on identifying and correcting these specific alignments in the upper cervical spine.
 Gentle adjustments give the body time to heal the affected nerves and soft tissue.
-As a result, many find that migraines occur less frequently or are reduced in severity.
+As a result, many find that migraines occur less frequently and become less severe.
 They may even go away altogether.